 Keep up to date with all the latest news and announcements by subscribing to our free email alerts service.

-Akelikongo is Sipa's flagship discovery in Uganda.
-During 2015 and 2016, geochemistry, drilling and geophysics defined a sizeable body of nickel-copper sulphide mineralisation which has strong similarities to other globally significant, intrusive-related magmatic nickel copper sulphide systems such as Nova-Bollinger (14Mt @ 2.3% Ni and 0.9% Cu), Voisey's Bay (141Mt @ 1.6% Ni and 0.8% Cu) and Raglan (30Mt @ 3.4% Ni and 0.9% Cu).
+Akelikongo is a nickel-copper discovery made by Sipa in Uganda.
+During 2015 and 2016, geochemistry, drilling and geophysics defined a sizeable body of nickel-copper sulphide mineralisation with strong similarities to other intrusive-related magmatic nickel copper sulphide systems such as Nova-Bollinger (14Mt @ 2.3% Ni and 0.9% Cu), Voisey's Bay (141Mt @ 1.6% Ni and 0.8% Cu) and Raglan (30Mt @ 3.4% Ni and 0.9% Cu).

-The key elements of these systems are a plunging magma channel or conduit with a high magma fluid flux which then interacts with the country rock during emplacement to form a mixing zone, which triggers sulphur saturation and the formation of nickel-copper sulphide mineralisation.
+The key elements of these systems are a plunging magma channel or conduit with a high magma fluid flux which then interacts with the country rock during emplacement to form a mixing zone, triggering sulphur saturation and the formation of nickel-copper sulphide mineralisation.

 Figure 1: Akelikongo Schematic Long Section.

 The discovery at Akelikongo West of a second mineralised intrusive body with a different geological and geochemical character, demonstrates the Akelikongo field contains multiple mineralised intrusive systems indicative of a mineral field with a complex history enhancing its economic potential.

 Drilling in late 2016 resulted in significant sulphide zones being intersected with results such as:Matrix to semi-massive zones: